 - the Sir Roland Wilson Foundation, Pat Turner scholarship

 - career development opportunities and workshops.

-If you have any questions about diversity and inclusion at Health you can contact inclusion [at] health.gov.au.
+If you have any questions about diversity and inclusion at Health and Aged Care you can contact firstname.lastname@example.org.